JesseFWarren/operationalizing-ai-project/README.md

 - Added disclaimers and tuned prompts to reduce hallucination
 - Strengthened user safety and aligned with Responsible AI practices

+### Week 6: Caching and Multimodal Integration
+- Implemented Caching
+- Added image/text multi-modal pipeline
+- Created api wrapper

-### Week 6: Final Polish
+### Final Polish
+- Tied everything into bedrock and apprunner and S3 bucket
+- System Diagram
-- Finalize documentation:
+- Finalize documentation and how to use guide:
   - `README.md`
   - `api_docs.md`
   - `security_and_ethics.md`